 The following opportunities are of general interest, if you want something more specific to your disciple/research you can create your own funding alert through COS Pivot.

 Please feel free to share this information with your staff, colleagues and anyone else who may benefit from the following grant listings.

-“This program is designed to encourage innovations in the digital humanities.
-By awarding relatively small grants to support the planning stages of innovative projects that promise to benefit the humanities….
+The Digital Humanities Start-Up Grants program awards relatively small grants to support the planning stages of innovative projects that promise to benefit the humanities.

 For complete information on this program and proposal submission guidelines, please see http://www.neh.gov/grants/guidelines/digitalhumanitiesstartup.html

 The Spencer Foundation provides grants for research on the improvement of education.
 The Spencer Foundation’s research grant-making activities are organized through four Areas of Inquiry identified by the Foundation as having “fundamental and abiding importance for educational improvement.”
-At the present time, these are:

 The Allen Foundation makes grants for the following purposes: